Windows Defence Master

 - Blocked Internet browsers or inability to visit legitimate antivirus vendor websites.

-If you have additional information on Windows Defence Master or it's removal please share your knowledge in the comments section below.
+If you have additional information on windows defence master scam or it's removal please share your knowledge in the comments section below.